Our members' views of the relative importance to them of the several key benefits of membership.

 In each case Row 1 = Irrelevant and Row 5 = Important

-We employ a firm of auditors who provide us with a report we publish each year which positively states that they have NOT been requested to audit our accounts.
+We employ a firm of auditors who provide us with a report we publish each year which expressly admits that they have NOT audited our accounts.
 Since the only reason to hire auditors is to audit accounts, it must surely be the case that they very positively HAVE been directed NOT to audit them.
 Why?
-The cost of doing so is very easily affordable.
+The cost of doing so is negligable.
 This leads to two conclusions:

 I drew this audit evasion to the attention of (our then) Chairman Mike Garrett in 2017, but his response was a loss of temper and the start of his long drive to force me out of the Club for airing an issue he desperately needed to remain hidden.
 He failed to drive me out, so he persuaded his loyal disciples on the Board to permanently terminate my membership.

-Adding further fuel to the fire, the principal provision the Club makes to its members is of events in the mountains, but none of them are the result of committee action, they are all set up and managed voluntarily by ordinary members.
-The secondary provision the Club makes to its members is the provision of training courses in the Austrian Alps, but all our Club does is to promote courses provided by the Österreichischer Alpenverein.
-What does the Board do that our members consider to be essential?
+Adding further fuel to the fire, the principal provision the Club makes to its members is of events in the mountains, but none of them are the result of any club management action, they are all set up and organised voluntarily by ordinary members stepping forward and doing so.
+The secondary provision the Club makes to its members is of training courses in the Austrian Alps, but all our Club does is to promote courses provided by the Österreichischer Alpenverein.
+What does the Board do to benefit our members or which our members consider to be essential?
+Three-fifths of five-eighths of the square root of buggar all!

 A couple of decades ago, our published accounts were very much fuller than they have been in recent years.
 It costs nothing to web-publish full accounts.
 Why are they now so heavily abbreviated that it is well-nigh impossible to know what has been going on?
 The most obvious answer is that there is a perceived need to hide the full picture from our members (who own our Club).
 Coming on top of our deliberate unlawful audit evasion, this is obviously the best bet.